Wendi McNeill, Platform Building Strategist & Founder of Charli Jane Speakers®

-Addiction: 10 years ago I overcame a long struggle: Being a 28-year smoker.
+Addiction: In 2010 I overcame a long struggle: Being a 28-year smoker.
 I had many failed attempts over the years.
 I finally made it!
 How?
 By the grace of God, of course.
 Other important factors were my goal to live a longer life with my best friend and husband; enjoy family time; and my strong desire to run around the yard to chase my grandbabies without getting winded.
 I knew it was time.
 Our bodies have a good way of telling us this.
 This was one of the most challenging things I had to overcome in my life, and the only thing that had any control over me.
 The feeling of helplessness is gone.
 I am truly blessed to be on a much healthier track now.

 Not taking things for granted: I learned from my life’s experiences never to take anything for granted, to love deeply, and to count every day as a true blessing from God.
 My life growing up made me patient and strong.
 It also made me a courageous, caring and committed mother.

 Courage and Patience comes from God: I believe that whether you have one child, or four daughters like we do, or more, it takes courage, a lot of patience and understanding that can only come from God to raise them the best possible way you know how.